SignalK/specification/apis/course/README.md

 ## API Operations:

-The Course API will enable the following operations by providing endpoints under the path `navigation/course`:
+The Course API will enable the following operations by providing endpoints under the path `..../navigation/course`:

 _Note: API details can be found in the OpenApi document_

+_In the following examples the value `<self>` has been substituted for the full Signal K API path `http://hostname:port/signalk/v1/api/vessels/self` for conciseness._

 ---
 ### 1. Set destination by providing a position (lat, lon) or reference to a waypoint resource